mageni/.github/profile/README.md

 Mageni publishes this open-source software on Github solely for lawful purposes and for education, research and teaching in cybersecurity and computer programming.
 You must use the software in a manner that complies with all applicable national, federal, state and local laws, statutes, ordinances, regulations, codes, and other types of government authority.

 ### Fair Use
 Mageni publishes the open-source software as fair use of copyrighted work for purposes of education, teaching and research (See 17 U.S.C. § 107). *“fair use is not just excused by the law, it is wholly authorized by the law.”* Lenz v.
 Universal Music Corp., 815 F.3d 1145, 1151 (9th Cir.
-2016).
+2016). “[A]nyone who . . . makes a fair use of the work is not an infringer of the copyright with respect to such use.”
+Sony Corp. of Am. v.
+Universal City Studios, Inc., 464 U.S. 417, 433 (1984).
 Mageni is using copyrighted source code as authorized by 17 U.S.C. § 107 and the source code is and was publicly available under <a href="https://opensource.org/licenses/alphabetical">open-source licenses</a>

 ### DMCA Policy